hanhanwu/Hanhan_Data_Science_Resources/Experiences.md

   * The line of best fit
     * <b>Sum of square of residuals</b>
     * <b>Sum of the absolute value of residuals</b>
+    * NOTE: <B>Sum of residuals will always be zero</B>
     * <b>Cost Function</b> = Sum of square of residuals/2m  (m is the number of features in this calculation)
   * To minimize Cost, here comes <b>Gradient Descent</b>
+  * <b>Normal Equation</b>, besides gradient descent, normal equation can also be used.
+In some cases (such as for small feature sets) using it is more effective than applying gradient descent. http://eli.thegreenplace.net/2014/derivation-of-the-normal-equation-for-linear-regression/
   * Model Evaluation
     * Use Mean Squared Error (MSE) to evaluation cross validation
     * <b>R-Square</b>: always between 0 and 1, where 0 means that the model does not explain any variability in the target variable (Y) and 1 meaning it explains full variability in the target variable.